AshLaw96/kuwait-travel-website/README.md

 #### Forking

-By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
 You can fork this repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/AshLaw96/kuwait-travel-website)